intershop/intershop-pwa/docs/guides/multi-site-configurations.md

     lang: fr_FR
 ```

-It is possible to extend this configuration to use different channels per context path - to do this, replace the `default` value with your desired channel.
+It is possible to extend this configuration to use different channels per context path.
+To do this, replace the `default` value with your desired channel.

 ### Multiple Domains, Multiple Channels, Multiple Locales